Free download and available in the CEDC Labs to use on campus and remotely.

 EndNote tool for organizing research papers and references, making citations easy.
 It’s especially helpful for students and researchers writing reports or theses.

-Free download available and available in CEDC Labs for use remotely and on campus.
+Free download and available in the CEDC Labs to use on campus and remotely.

 A program for designing water pipes and analyzing how water moves through them.
 Cities use it to test how water pressure changes and to plan water supply systems.